Docker storage drivers

-NOTE: Your choice may be limited by your Docker edition, operating system, and distribution.
+NOTE: Your choice may be limited by your operating system and distribution.
 For instance, aufsis only supported on Ubuntu and Debian, and may require extra packages to be installed, while btrfsis only supported on SLES, which is only supported with Docker Enterprise.
 See Support storage drivers per Linux distribution for more information.

 Supported storage drivers per Linux distribution